javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     It has a single property: `name`, the function argument.
 We called `say("John")`, so the value of `name` is `"John"`.
 - The outer Lexical Environment is the global Lexical Environment.

-    It has `phrase` and the function itself.
+    It has `phrase` variable and the function itself.

-The inner Lexical Environment has a reference to the outer one.
+The inner Lexical Environment has a reference to the `outer` one.

 **When the code wants to access a variable -- the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the global one.**